sourmash-bio/sourmash/doc/command-line.md

 ```
 --output -- save the distance matrix to this file (as a numpy binary matrix)
 --ksize -- do the comparisons at this k-mer size.
 --containment -- compute containment instead of similarity.
         The value at `[i,j]` is the containment of `j` by `i`.
 ```

-**Note:** compare by default produces a symmetic similarity matrix that can be used as an input to clustering.
+**Note:** compare by default produces a symmetric similarity matrix that can be used as an input to clustering.
 With `--containment`, however, this matrix is no longer symmetric and cannot formally be used for clustering.

 ### `sourmash plot`